Canadian registered charities carrying out activities outside Canada

 The Federal Court of Appeal's decisions each confirmed that a charity working with an intermediary must control the activities carried out on its behalf, and over the use of its resources.
 Charities or applicants for charitable status may find it useful to review these decisions, which are as follows:

 Under the Income Tax Act, qualified donees are organizations that can issue official donation receipts for gifts that individuals and corporations make to them.
-Some examples of qualified donees include other registered Canadian charities, the Government of Canada, prescribed universities outside Canada, the United Nations and its agencies, and charitable organizations outside Canada that have received a gift from Her Majesty in right of Canada.
+Some examples of qualified donees include other registered Canadian charities, the Government of Canada, prescribed universities outside Canada, the United Nations and its agencies, and registered foreign charities that have received a gift from Her Majesty in right of Canada.

 A charity is registered to protect the environment.
 A foreign organization that is not a qualified donee approaches the charity, seeking funding for its activity of preserving the rainforest.

 The charity approves of the non-qualified donee's activity, and agrees to provide funding.
 The two organizations sign a written agreement, and the non-qualified donee commits to use the Canadian charity's money only for purposes considered charitable in Canada.